Leanplum/EmailReports/Tests&Extras/ReadMe.txt

 	*Choose leanplum for project and 'n' for compute engine/zone setup pip install requirements.txt
-	*make sure you run this from the directory containing the requirements.txt gcloud auth application-default login
+	*make sure you run this from the directory containing the requirements.txt *on some newer macs, pip is not installed.
+Try installing `brew install python2` as the package includes pip gcloud auth application-default login

 2. Ensure proper files exist